ComposableFi/composable/rfcs/0004-pablo-distribution.md

 This can be accomplished by calling the already exisiting `StakingReward.transfer_reward` interface as follows.
-According to product there is also a need to convert whatever the fee asset in to PBLO to create an demand/additional value for PBLO.
+According to product there is also a need to convert whatever the fee asset in to PBLO to create a demand/additional value for PBLO.

 <img src="images/pablo-fNFT-pblo-staking-fee-distro.png" width="510" height="352" alt="pablo fNFT pblo staking fee distro" />